Goals & Events

 Set up goals via Javascript

-Goals can be logged via Javascript in the mtr.goal-event.
 As a developer, you have complete freedom when it comes to keeping track of important events contributing to your online success.
-The method accepts the name of the goal and any revenue.
+In Triggerbee, events are called Goals and can be logged via Javascript.
+The scripts can be put in your source code or added via GTM or any other Tag Manager.

-Note: You do not need to create the goals in the Triggerbee app before logging them via javascript.
-They are automatically created.
+Note: You do not need to create the goals in the Triggerbee app before logging them via JavaScript.
+They are automatically created when called for.

-The mtr.goal-event can only be used after the entire Triggerbee tracking script has loaded making the mtr-object available.
-This is done by utilizing the afterTriggerbeeReady event listener, eg:
+Note: The event scripts can only be used after the entire Triggerbee tracking script has loaded making the mtr-object available.
+This is done by utilizing the afterTriggerbeeReady

 window.addEventListener('afterTriggerbeeReady', () => {